DocBohn/CowPi_documentation/docs/source/troubleshooting/nano.rst

 Is some other software on the host computer connected to the COM port (Windows) / TTY port (MacOS/Linux)?
 ---------------------------------------------------------------------------------------------------------

-If you're using PuTTY (on Windows), Screen (on MacOS or Linux) to interface with your Arduino Nano, then you need to disconnect your serial terminal emulator before uploading firmware to the microcontroller.
+If you're using PuTTY (on Windows), Screen (on MacOS or Linux), or some other serial terminal emulator to interface with your Arduino Nano, then you need to disconnect your serial terminal emulator before uploading firmware to the microcontroller.

 (If you're using the Arduino Serial Monitor or the PlatformIO Serial Monitor, this shouldn't be an issue since those integrated environments disconnect the Serial Monitor from the port before attempting an upload.)